deltachat/deltachat-desktop/packages/target-browser/Readme.md

 > If you get an "The connection was reset"-Error, then you have likely forgotten to use http**s** instead of http.

+### Limitations

+- Only basic features are implemented
+- There are only notifications if the tab is open, if no tab is open there are no notifications, because the code for it is run in the frontend.

-### Known broken things
+#### Known broken things

-> Image Cropper is broken because accesing tmp files directly isn't implemented.
+- Image Cropper is broken because accesing tmp files directly isn't implemented.
 Suggestion: handle image preview in cache or memory.
+- Sometimes it takes long to start.

+#### There is no browser api for that

+- Dragging out files
+- Tray icon

+#### Not implemented

+- Stickers
+- Webxdc
+- HTML emails
+- and more...